Skip to content

 I slow down.
 I am ready to brake.

-Level of Danger in the city isn't constant.
+1. The level of danger in the city isn't constant.

 It rises and falls.
 Like music.